devtut/generate/docs/python/date-and-time.md

 ## Parsing a string with a short time zone name into a timezone aware datetime object

-Using the [`dateutil`](https://dateutil.readthedocs.io) library as in the [previous example on parsing timezone-aware timestamps](https://stackoverflow.com/documentation/python/484/date-and-time/1592/parsing-a-string-into-a-timezone-aware-datetime-object), it is also possible to parse timestamps with a specified &quot;short&quot; time zone name.
+Using the [`dateutil`](https://dateutil.readthedocs.io) library as in the [previous example on parsing timezone-aware timestamps](https://stackoverflow.com/documentation/python/484/date-and-time/1592/parsing-a-string-into-a-timezone-aware-datetime-object), it is also possible to parse timestamps with a specified =short= time zone name.

 For dates formatted with short time zone names or abbreviations, which are generally ambiguous (e.g. CST, which could be Central Standard Time, China Standard Time, Cuba Standard Time, etc - more can be found [here](https://www.timeanddate.com/time/zones/)) or not necessarily available in a standard database, it is necessary to specify a mapping between time zone abbreviation and `tzinfo` object.